strimzi/kafka-kubernetes-config-provider/README.md

 <dependency>
     <groupId>io.strimzi</groupId>
     <artifactId>kafka-kubernetes-config-provider</artifactId>
-    <version>1.0.0-SNAPSHOT</version>
+    <version>0.1.0</version>
 </dependency>
 ```

 ## Adding the Kubernetes Configuration Provider to Apache Kafka server components

+You can also use the Kubernetes Configuration Provider with your own Apache Kafka deployments not managed by Strimzi.
-To add Kubernetes Configuration Provider to the Apache Kafka server distribution, you can download the ZIP file and unpack it into Kafka's `libs` directory.
+To add Kubernetes Configuration Provider to your own Apache Kafka server distribution, you can download the ZIP or TAR.GZ files frm the GitHub release page and unpack it into Kafka's `libs` directory.

 ## Using the configuration provider